 Why Podcast Hosts Bring On Guests

-Hosts bring guests on to their podcast to provide fresh perspectives, especially in fields they’re not as knowledgeable in, to their audience.
+Hosts bring guests on to their podcasts to provide fresh perspectives, especially in fields they’re not as knowledgeable in, to their audience.
 Podcast hosts often get requests for topics that they may be super informed on.
 Bringing on an expert on this topic answers these requests, as well as many other benefits.

-This also means that they’re sharing their audience with the guest in hope of that guest sharing their audience with them.
+This also means that they’re sharing their audience with the guest in the hope of that guest sharing their audience with them.
 The expectation is that you, as the guest, will also share the podcast with your channels when it goes live.
 As I mentioned in last week’s episode, some hosts will even include this in their guest agreements.

 Now if you’re a podcast host listening to this, I do want to highlight that it’s important to vet your guests and know who you’re bringing on the show and if they’re a good fit for your audience.
 You don’t want the time of your guest, audience, or even your own time.
 Some guests may have great information and be very knowledgeable on their subject, but it really just isn’t relevant to your show or audience.